My Blurb-osphere

 Vermont Life Magazine (1946-2018) once showcased some of the finest scenic photographers around.
 I remember being enchanted by this image of icicles on one of the later covers by Peter Arthur.
 He called it “Diamond Dusk.”
 I loved the ephemeral, crystalline forms etched against the dimming of the day.
 When I later had the good fortune to speak with Peter, I learned that he was still, at the time, a hold-out master of black-and-white film photography with an "ever-loving analog heart."
 He's a don't-get-me-started guy when it comes to the culture of "purdy" digital hocus pocus.
 His ethereal black-and-white landscapes remain in my top tier of favorite work of this kind.

 But once upon a time, Peter worked professionally throughout the U.S. and Europe as a glossy magazine photographer with a specialty in automotive images.
 He's both a committed gearhead and environmentalist.
 Now there's a pairing you don't often see.
+Visit his website and gallery here.

-Vermont Life Magazine cover with Peter Arthur’s work. .
+Vermont Life Magazine cover with Peter Arthur’s work..